The Little App and The Big Store

 The Question Underneath

-The app store asks every app: do you track the user?
+The Store asks every app: do you track the user?

 Fair question.